XxVinc07xX/breadboard_projects/README.md

 ### Binary Clock
 You'll find here an implementation of a binary clock.
 You'll need :
-- 17 leds (5 ford hours, 6 for minutes and seconds)
+- 17 leds (5 for hours, 6 for minutes and seconds)

 ### Number Guesser
 From a personal observation, I've understood that my binary counting was not smooth enough so I decided to implement a binary counting game.